Health Benefits of Beetroot or Beets

 Blood Pressure and Risk of Disease

-The high content of nitrates found in beetroot widen blood vessels, therefore lowering blood pressure (BP).
+The high content of nitrates found in beetroot widens blood vessels, therefore lowering blood pressure (BP).
 They do this by producing a gas called Nitric Oxide in the blood, once eaten.
-Research has shown that beetroot may contain almost 20 times more nirate than other vegetables.
+Research has shown that beetroot may contain almost 20 times more nitrate than other vegetables.

 Several studies showed that a daily intake of beetroot juice provided a significant BP drop - and the higher the starting BP, the more significant the drop.

-Lowering your BP to healthy levels (130/80 or less) as well as your cholesterol (discussed later) also reduces your risk of a stroke or heart attack.
+Lowering your BP to healthy levels (130/80 or less) as well as your cholesterol, which can also be helped by adding beetroot to your diet, also reduces your risk of a stroke or heart attack.

 Your Thoughts on Beetroot Juice